-PLANS TO BE REVEALED FOR MAJOR EXPANSION
+PLANS REVEALED FOR MAJOR DEVELOPMENT

 The museum will illustrate life in the Blockley parish from early Jurassic times – when Blockley was mainly under the sea and plesiosaurs were often to be seen - through the Iron Age, the medieval settlements, the industrial revolution - when 13 water mills were producing flour, throwing silk and even making pianos - to more recent times when General Patton prepared and addressed his troops on the Batsford estate prior to the Normandy invasion.

 More recently Blockley has become famous as the location for the BBC TV series “Father Brown”.

 The proposals have been created by designers JDM & Company and heritage architect John C Goom with financial assistance from The Summerfield Trust, and supported by an extensive research exercise carried out by Society members.